MatthiasKunnen/space-engineers/scripts/WeldWall/README.md

 The config format is that of an INI file which uses `key=value` lines.
 No spaces should exists around the `=`.

+The following keys can be configured in the `general` section.

 | Key                             | Default                     | Value                                                                                                                                                                                |
 |---------------------------------|-----------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | CalculatorAssembler             | WeldWallCalculatorAssembler | The name of the assembler used in calculations.
 This assembler should not produce anything.
 Disconnect it                                                                            |